 Consumerism is basically the diminishment of meaningful human activity to the singularly important act of purchasing.
 The powers that be have every incentive to remove as viable options any and all human activity that is not dependent on buying and selling in the marketplace.
 This is why we are all Bowling Alone as the study of the disappearance of public spaces by Robert Putnam was entitled.
 This is why the productive home of just a few generations ago has become such a thing of the past.
 Gardens and canning and front porch conversations with neighbors, where is the profit in that?

 What I see in all these things, the school shootings and the types of monsters populating our collective nightmares, is a stage of societal transformation.
-Awake to the possibility that we could thoroughly trash this planet in our greed, violence and ignorance and that the cosmos would just roll along with or without us has shaken our values to the core.
+Awake to the possibility that we could thoroughly trash this planet in our greed, violence and ignorance and that the cosmos would seemingly just roll along with or without us has shaken our values to the core.
 The monsters that resonate with us in our stories and the monsters appearing in our societies are harbingers of the transformation.

 At one point a feel good message about this transformation was all the rage as the New Age movement of crystals and light seemed to be leading mankind to its destiny.
 Peace was coming in the Age of Aquarius; our time of crisis would also be our time of waking up.
 The belief seemed to be that while the road may be bumpy we were well on our way to utopia at last.
-Today we recognize the philosophy of the enlightenment – progress through reason and science – lies tattered and torn at the heart of this New Age fantasy.
+Today we recognize the philosophy of the enlightenment – progress through reason and science – co-opted, lies tattered and torn at the heart of this New Age fantasy.
 It was really just the same old apocalyptic dressed up in secular drag.

 As the transformation proceeds all around us it becomes more undeniably obvious that all is not going to be sweetness and light.
 As fossil fueled industrial society wraps up burning its second half of earth’s crude oil resources over the next century or two the smart money will not be placed on either utopia or its intellectual sister, the end of the world.
 We will also not go screaming with horror into a new dark age as Lovecraft warned.
 We will walk the path of collapsing complexities so skillfully illustrated in works as Joseph Tainter’s The Collapse of Complex Societies, Michael Greer’s The Long Descent and James Kunstler The Long Emergency.

-Our monsters will accompany us along the way, as will our gods.
+Our monsters will accompany us along the way, as will our angels.
 Opportunities to turn our backs on consumerism will continue to abound.
 Maybe it’s time to sit again with our neighbors on the porch and have a good long neighborly conversation about just what kind of life we want for ourselves and our children.
 Contemplatives have learned by turning their eyes within that the glory and dignity of our species is never going to be found in a store.
 Gardeners the world over have learned no ease of access to food can substitute for the chance to actively participate in the fertility of the soil.
 I know it sounds too small and easy to suggest planting a seed and sitting can guide individuals wisely through these dark and challenging times, yet I believe they can.
 They offer a kind of monster protection.

 While idling away our time on the front porches maybe we will start talking about what democracy looks like when corporations are not persons and money doesn’t equal votes.
 We just might be able to fashion some monster traps out of thoughts like that.